Kasey Palmer

-Kasey Remel Palmer (born 9 November 1996) is a professional footballer who plays as an attacking midfielder for club Hull City.
+Kasey Remel Palmer (born 9 November 1996) is a professional footballer who plays as an attacking midfielder for club Luton Town.
 Born in England, he represented his country of birth up to under-21 level, before electing to play for Jamaica at senior level.

 Club career

 Chelsea

-Palmer joined Charlton Athletic at the age of nine, and featured for the club for the majority of his youth career.
-Having represented his nation at youth level, Palmer attracted interest from Chelsea and made the move in March 2013.
-Due to their academy status, the Blues were able to sign Palmer for only a small compensation fee.
+Palmer joined the Charlton Athletic academy at the age of nine, and featured for the club for the majority of his youth career.
+After representing England at youth level, Palmer attracted interest from Chelsea and made the move in March 2013.

-Making a handful of appearances for the Under-18s during the remainder of his inaugural season, Palmer became an influential figure in Adi Viveash's side for the 2013–14 while making sporadic appears from the bench for the Under-19s and Under-21s.
+After making a handful of appearances for the Under-18s during the remainder of his first season, Palmer became an influential figure in Adi Viveash's side for the 2013–14 season while also making occasional appearances at higher age levels.

-His first success came with the Under-21s, when he made appearances in the semi-final and final of the end-of-season playoffs before Dermot Drummy's team were named league champions.
-He later featured as a substitute in every round of the club's successful FA Youth Cup campaign while netting twice.
+While playing for the Under-21s, he contributed to their successful season in which they won the league and FA Youth Cup, becoming a regular for the side from the 2014–15 season.

-He also played in all four UEFA Youth League knockout ties, while scoring against Zenit St Petersburg in the second round before the Blues lifted the cup.
-The 2015–16 season also proved successful for Palmer, who scored three goals in five matches as they retained their crown.
+In 2015, Palmer played in the club's four knockout games in the 2014–15 UEFA Youth League, as well as scoring against Zenit St Petersburg in the round of 16.
+Chelsea went on to win the competition after a 3–2 victory against Shakhtar Donetsk on 13 April.

+The 2015–16 season also proved successful for Palmer, who scored three goals in five matches as they retained their title.

 Tipped as one of the academy's most promising talents, Palmer signed a new contract in February 2016, which committed his future to the club until the end of the 2018–19 season.
-He was given his first taste of senior football under manager Guus Hiddink, being named as an unused substitute against Swansea City in April 2016.
+He was given his first taste of senior football under first team manager Guus Hiddink, being named as an unused substitute in a Premier League match against Swansea City in April 2016.

 Loan to Huddersfield Town

-On 15 July 2016, Palmer joined Huddersfield Town on a season-long loan.
+On 15 July 2016, Palmer joined Championship side Huddersfield Town on a season-long loan.
 He made his professional debut on 6 August, replacing Jack Payne in the 78th minute of a 2–1 win over Brentford.
 Palmer scored the winning goal after a minute on the pitch with just his second touch of the ball.
 In the following league game against Newcastle United, Palmer once again came off the bench in the second-half, where he went on to set up Payne to score the winner with a through-ball to earn their second straight win.
 After an extended period out through injury, Palmer returned to action in the Championship play-off final as Huddersfield won promotion to the Premier League.

 On 3 July 2017, Palmer signed a contract extension with Chelsea tying him to the club until 2021.
 A day later, Palmer's loan spell at Huddersfield Town was extended for a further season.

-On 2 January 2018, Palmer announced via Twitter that he would be leaving Huddersfield following the termination of his loan, after only featuring in five games all season.
+On 2 January 2018, Palmer announced via Twitter that he would be returning to Chelsea following the termination of his loan, after only featuring in five games for Huddersfield that season.